Is Maryland & Delaware Medical Cannabis ConfidentialGreen Relief Health Admin

-Many patients often wonder is Maryland medical cannabis confidential.
+Many patients often wonder is Maryland and Delaware medical cannabis confidential.
 The answer is without question, YES.
 A patient’s privacy to their medical information is the most important things any legitimate healthcare facility is concerned with.
 Every visit you make to any doctor or provider is protected by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), which is a confidentiality provision for safeguarding medical information in the United States.

 At Green Relief Health, just as with a primary care physician or any other medical facility, a standard medical form is completed which is later added to any other medical data you have in the system.
 This information is secure, cannot be found in any public records and is kept private in accordance with the law.

 The Maryland Medical Cannabis Commission and the Delaware Office of Medical Marijuana databases not only contains records of every patient, caregiver, and medical professional that handles medical marijuana, but are required by HIPAA standards to ensure that such information stays secure and confidential.
 Still, it’s the patient’s and caregiver’s responsibility to keep their medical marijuana prescription cards on hand in the instance of law enforcement involvement.
 It is also wise to keep copies of any medical records and certificates of acceptance regarding the prescription and diagnosis.

 It is also important to note that there is one notable exception on who can access your medical cannabis records in the state of Maryland.
 The Maryland State Police query individuals who seek to purchase a gun about their status as a medical cannabis patient and bar those who disclose that they are medical cannabis patients from making the transaction.
 Individuals who provide false information by failing to disclose that they are a medical cannabis patient when purchasing a firearm are in violation of federal statute, punishable by up to 10 years in prison and a fine of as much as $250,000.